bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 ## Exercises

 * Where do you see boolean algebra used in JavaScript?
+We see it in IF STATEMENTS (true and false) and  denoted by &&,|| and ! (and, or and not).

 * What are some examples of logical symbols in JavaScript?
+&&,|| and !.

 * The Analytical Engine was never constructed.
 Why not?
+No appropriate funding and team conflicts.